 It was formulated by Dr. David Perlmutter, whom I respect.
 I have used Garden of Life products for years and I trust this brand.

 Additional ingredients are two kinds of prebiotic fiber and an herb and berry blend for stress support.

 If you’re looking for a broad spectrum probiotic that also provides mood support, this might be for you.

 I use several Jarrow products personally and I consider Jarrow to be an established and trustworthy company.
-I have not used this specific product, but I prefer the MentaBiotics powder below.
+I have used this specific product, but I prefer the MentaBiotics powder below.